May 2020 Commencement is Canceled

 Students participating in commencement must pick up an information packet before buying a cap and gown.
-Packet pick-up times are:

 Each graduate may invite up to four guests to attend the graduation ceremony.
 Every guest, including children, needs a ticket to attend the ceremony.
-You will receive tickets when you buy your cap and gown.

 Guests who do not have a ticket to the Cyclone Center can go to the Dorothy Menker Theater in Building F to view the ceremony live on a large screen.
-Tickets are not needed for this space.

 The ceremony will be in the Cyclone Center located inside the Health, Fitness & Recreation Center (Building H).
 It will begin at 5 p.m., and end at approximately 7 p.m.
 The doors to Building H will open at 4 p.m. to allow guests to find seating.